Are you passionate about community planning issues? Do you want to go to work every day knowing you’re making a difference?

 Housing

-Projects focus on housing priorities such as analysis of housing capacity and inventory, planning for increased housing supply, housing equity programs, and disaster recovery and rebuilding development.
+Projects focus on housing priorities such as analysis of housing capacity and inventory, planning for increased housing supply, housing assistance programs, and disaster recovery and rebuilding development.

 Water

-Projects focus on water management priorities such as stormwater resource planning, sustainable groundwater management, integrated watershed management, and water-use efficiency.
+Projects focus on water management priorities such as stormwater resource planning, groundwater management, integrated watershed management, and water use.

 Mobility

-Projects focus on community mobility priorities such as bicycle/pedestrian access and planning, alternative vehicle deployment and infrastructure, vehicle electrification, and shared mobility.
+Projects focus on community mobility priorities such as streets and highway network analysis, bicycle/pedestrian access and planning, traffic analysis, infrastructure studies, autonomous vehicles, and shared mobility.

-Projects focus on energy efficiency, project identification, energy building identification and benchmarking, climate/energy action planning, workforce outreach, community education, and other sustainability initiatives.
+Projects focus on public utilities, power grids, project identification, building identification and benchmarking, workforce outreach and community education.

 In addition to the valuable experience gained serving with regional leaders and community members, Fellows receive professional development support through: